-The colder months, especially in the UK, generally mean the sea is more choppy and unpredictable.
+The colder months, especially in the UK, generally mean the sea is choppy and unpredictable.
 Of course, the sea can also be choppy during warmer months as well.
-Making it even more necessary to learn all about the essential safety precautions to SUP in choppy waters.
+Making it even more necessary to learn all about the essential safety precautions for SUP in choppy waters.

 Paddle Boarding in choppy waters will make paddle boarding more challenging both technically and physically.
 But, it can be a great way to improve your overall ability.
 Before entering choppy water you must ensure your ability matches the conditions and learn some basic safety practices before you hit the water.

 When you take a look out of the window into the choppy ocean and debate taking your paddleboard out, the first question you have to ask yourself is, is it too choppy to paddleboard?